Leafwing-Studios/fop-rules/docs/character-options/classes/soulbinder.md

 Outside of combat, merely touching a creature, such as by shaking their hand or bumping into them, is sufficient to create this bond.

-While you are bound to a dual, you may use **pulses**, exploiting the connection formed to send a carefully crafted packet of essence to or from them.
+While you are bound to a dual, you may use **pulses**, exploiting the connection formed to send a carefully crafted payload of essence to or from them.
 Pulses always take a minor action and cost 1 essence.
 Every pulse has two effects available to select: one that primarily affects you, and one that primarily affects the creature you are bound to.
 When you use a pulse, choose one of these effects.

 While you are bound to a creature, you may apply a pulse to your dual,